How did people survive castle sieges

 Disease

-Catapulting rotting corpses and clay pots of human waste into the walls would the fastest way to kill everyone inside without sending your troops to attack.
-With everyone inside only having limited space, the chances of the disease spreading amongst everyone was extremely high.
-The biggest risk of doing this was accidentally infecting your own, tightly-packed troops waiting outside the walls, who would also at some point have to go inside the disease filled castle to secure it.
+Catapulting rotting corpses and clay pots of human waste into the walls would be the fastest way to kill everyone inside without sending your troops to attack.
+With everyone inside only having limited space, the chances of the disease spreading amongst everyone were extremely high.
+The biggest risk of doing this was accidentally infecting your own, tightly packed troops waiting outside the walls, who would also at some point have to go inside the disease-filled castle to secure it.

 (Star forts became popular from the 16oos onwards and their guns could outrange any catapult or diggable distance for a tunnel, making previous siege tactics useless)